About this event

 • Planetary gears for compact, high-torque gearboxes

-• Planetary roller screws for linear actuators
+• Planetary roller lead screws for linear actuators

 Why these components are challenging to manufacture

-• Very tight form and position tolerances
+• very tight form and position tolerances

-• Thin-walled or filigree geometries
+• thin-walled or delicate geometries

-• Complex tooth profiles or elliptical contours
+• complex gear teeth or elliptical contours

-• High requirements for reproducibility in series production
+• high requirements for reproducibility in series production

-What you can expect in the webinar
+What to expect in the webinar

 • Overview of key gear components in humanoid robots

-• Typical workpiece-related requirements from practical experience
+• Typical workpiece-related requirements from real-world applications

 • Production-oriented classification of accuracy, tolerances, and process stability